prometheusresearch/baseline-codebase/src/rex.instrument/test/test_assessment.rst

-There's a static method on Assessment named ``validate_data()`` that will check the given structure against the PRISMH specifications for Assessment Documents.
+There's a static method on Assessment named ``validate_data()`` that will check the given structure against the RIOS specifications for Assessment Documents.
 It will raise an exception if the data is not well-formed::

     >>> ASSESSMENT_JSON = json.dumps(ASSESSMENT)